DevExpress/devextreme-cli/packages/devextreme-schematics/src/migrate-config-components/README.md

 ### Via DevExtreme CLI (Recommended)

-You can run the migration command from any directory, including both inside and outside Angular workspaces:
+You can run the migration command from any directory, both inside and outside Angular workspaces:

 ```bash
 devextreme migrate angular-config-components